 Further research on how individuals manage the deal-making process would shed more light on the importance of different variables in the process and might illustrate which variables enhance the probability of the deal-making process ending up successfully.
 More interviews with deal-makers would allow for more generalizable results.
-Also, survey instruments could be developed to test the importance of various individuals and constructs such as trust, reciprocity, reputation, and uncertainty, all of which were mentioned as being very important to movie deal-making.
+Also, survey instruments could be developed to test the importance of various individuals and constructs such as trust, reciprocity, reputation, and uncertainty, all of which were mentioned as being very important to movie dealmaking.

 This paper has attempted to shed some light on the feature film deal-making process and to ascertain whether or not actors are more important than producers in making movie deals happen.
-Though the conventional wisdom is that you need the hot bodies of recognizable actors to make a deal happen, the data indicate is the cool-headed producers that really make the deals go down.
+Though the conventional wisdom is that you need well-known, recognizable actors to make a deal happen, the data indicate is the usually unknown and unheralded producers with their "never say die" attitude that really make the deals go down.